tinygo-org/bluetooth/README.md

 ## Windows

+Go Bluetooth support for Windows uses the [WinRT Bluetooth](https://docs.microsoft.com/en-us/uwp/api/windows.devices.bluetooth.bluetoothadapter?view=winrt-19041) interfaces by way of the https://github.com/tinygo-org/bluetooth/winbt package that is part of this package.

 The Windows support is still experimental, and needs additional development to be useful.

+For specifics please see https://github.com/tinygo-org/bluetooth/issues/13

 ### Installation

-Once you have done this, you can install the Go Bluetooth package by running:
+You can install the Go Bluetooth package by running:

 	go get -u -d tinygo.org/x/bluetooth